fengwang/ceras/ReadMe.md

 auto _b = s.run(b);
 ```

-By design, an instance of an expression has a builtin `forward()` method.
+By design, an instance of an expression has a built-in `forward()` method.
 When a session runs an expression, the `forward()` method will be invoked.

 Please find the complete code from [this file](./test/session.cc).